 meridian passes through Taveuni, all of Fiji is west of the international

-date line, so it's one day ahead of the United States and shares the same
+date line, so it's one day ahead of the United States.

 Fiji is an island nation in the South Pacific Ocean, east of Vanuatu,